 - Access to the same service on a variety of devices

 With the growing dependence on information and communication technology (ICT) in education, the need for the interconnection of systems is essential.
-The challenge of maintaining connections between systems spirals, however, as the number of systems grows.
+The challenge is maintaining connections between systems spirals, as the number of systems grows.

-With agreed standards in place delays often experienced in IT projects can be reduced or eliminated and efficeinces achieved through the re-use of processes, data and infrastructure.
+With agreed standards in place delays often experienced in IT projects can be reduced or eliminated and efficiencies achieved through the re-use of processes, data and infrastructure.

 Interoperability however is only one aspect of data mobility.
 Data mobility also requires a common understanding between parties about the data being exchanged, and a common policy environment to ensure that privacy and security are respected in any information transfer.